Get cover to suit your budget and lifestyle.

 While many private health insurance policies cover optical services, they do not usually cover vision screenings since Medicare already does.
 One exception is if the screening happens as part of inpatient treatment for an eye condition.

 But where it really makes a difference is if you have been prescribed glasses or contacts as a result of your test.
 In that case, an extras policy can cover up to 100% of the cost of frames, prescription lenses and contact lenses.
-Those are things Medicare does not cover, so you'll be glad to have the extras cover when it really matters.
+Those are things Medicare doesn't cover, so you'll be glad to have the extras cover when it really matters.

 Which private health insurers cover optical?

 Below are a few funds from Finder partners that cover Optical in extras.
 We've displayed the yearly limit.
 They also include other benefits such as dental - using the range of extras covered is a great way to get value for money.